DesperC/Awesome-Splatoon3-Hacking/README.md

 Not started yet but you can use when ive already taught you to edit the files in the Layout folder

 # Replacing Audio
 This is completely optional.
-If you wanna learn how to actually get into the _hacking_ part of this then skip to here.
+If you wanna learn how to actually get into the _hacking_ part of this then skip to the next section.
 Otherwise follow this tutorial

 cant be bothered to write out my own right now. might do this last. for now, refer to [this tutorial](https://gamebanana.com/tuts/15422)